Milwaukee Brewers rally against Minnesota Twins' bullpen again to win in 10 innings | TSN

 Brewers rally against Twins' bullpen again to win in 10 innings

-Turang followed with a chopper to the left side of the infield and beat third baseman Royce Lewis' throw to first.
+Turang followed with a chopper to the left side of the infield and beat third baseman Royce Lewis’ throw to first for the rookie's first career walk-off hit.

+“I knew as soon as he hit it, I was like there's no way (the Twins are) going to get him out with his speed,” Adames said.

-The AL Central-leading Twins took a 7-6 lead in the 10th when Ryan Jeffers' two-out infield single scored Joey Gallo from third.
-Jeffers fell down on his way to first but still slid in safely ahead of the throw from pitcher Elvis Peguero (4-4), who initially mishandled the slow dribbler toward the third-base line.
+The AL Central-leading Twins took a 7-6 lead in the top of the 10th when Ryan Jeffers' two-out infield single scored Joey Gallo from third.
+Jeffers fell down on his way to first but still slid in safely ahead of the throw from pitcher Elvis Peguero (4-4), who initially mishandled the slow dribbler.

-Milwaukee trailed 6-3 in the sixth inning.
-The Twins grabbed that lead by hitting three two-out homers off Brewers starter Corbin Burnes.
+Minnesota built a 6-3 advantage by hitting three two-out homers off Burnes.

 Royce Lewis’ two-run homer to left-center put the Twins ahead in the third.
 Michael A. Taylor’s two-run blast in the fourth put the Twins back ahead.
 Kyle Farmer added a solo shot in the sixth.